jgillick/genesis-forge/docs/guide/gamepad.md

 ## Usage

-(see the [Command Manager](managers/command) guide for more information)

-If you have command managers defined in your environment, you can setup an eval program to connect the gamepad to the commands in the environment.
+If you have one or more [command managers](./managers//command) defined in your environment, you can easily connect the gamepad to them in your eval program.

 For example, let's say you have both a velocity command and a target height command defined in your environment: